-We discuss the ultrasonic meter in this continuing series on natural gas flow meter types, here we discuss the ultrasonic meter.
-This meter is used to measure natural gas volume and excels in custody transfer.
-While this flow meter is used to measure both liquid and gases, this post highlights information on natural gas.
+We discuss the ultrasonic meter in this continuing series on natural gas flow meter types.
+This meter measures the natural gas volume and excels in custody transfer.
+While this flow meter measures liquids and gases, this post highlights information on natural gas.

 Natural Gas Flow Measurement

 Transit-Time Ultrasonic Flow Meter

-An ultrasonic flow meter is a device commonly used to calculate the volumetric flow of fluid.
-There are two leading types, the transit-time and Doppler style meter.
-In the transit-time ultrasonic flow meter, the transducers are upstream and downstream of each other, and each acts as a transmitter and receiver.
+An ultrasonic flow meter calculates the fluid volumetric flow.
+There are two leading types, the transit time and the Doppler style meter.
+In the transit-time ultrasonic flow meter, the transducers are upstream and downstream, and each acts as a transmitter and receiver.
 Of course, one transducer emits the ultrasound signal with the flow, while the other emits it against the flow.
 The meter measures the difference in transit time between the two transducers, and the velocity difference is used to calculate flow.

 Over the years, there have been technological advances that have helped improve the limitations of the meters.
 For example, electronic processing improvements have permitted the meter to measure some fluids that aren’t clean.
-Additionally, the introduction of a multi-path transit-time meter allows the meter to measure flow at more than one location, which increases the accuracy of the meter and permits measurement in demanding flows (swirls, irregularities, and cross-flow).
+Additionally, the introduction of a multi-path transit-time meter allows the meter to measure flow at more than one location, which increases the meter’s accuracy and permits measurement in demanding flows (swirls, irregularities, and cross-flow).